 Introduction

 This concept paper is an attempt to clarify the relationship between the concepts of OAIS and ISO 16363, compared to CoreTrustSeal, FAIR principles and TRUST principles.
+It assumes familiarity with OAIS and ISO 16363.
+OAIS and ISO 16363 do not prescribe things related to domain specific customs or implementations.

 OAIS and ISO 16363,

 OAIS and ISO 16363 focus on the ability to preserve, in the sense defined in OAIS, digitally encoded information.
-Preservation is defined in terms of usability/understandability therefore the OAIS Information Model is of central importance.
+Preservation is defined in terms of usability/understandability over time therefore the OAIS Information Model is of central importance.
 Representation Information is a key part of the Information Model concerned with understandability.
 To be more specific about how much Representation Information is needed, OAIS requires the repository to define a Designated Community.
 OAIS conformance is defined in terms of the Information Model and the Mandatory Responsibilities.

 Some important points to remember are:

-OAIS can apply whether or not what is being preserved is junk;
+OAIS can apply whether or not what is being preserved is junk from some points of view;

-OAIS applies whether or not the repository is open access;
+OAIS applies whether or not the repository is open access (i.e. free of cost or other access barriers);

 a specific taxonomy for “metadata” is defined in order to be able to discuss which specific types of metadata, and how much of each, is needed for preservation;